How To Get Rid of Bed Bugs

 STEP 9: Hire a professional.

 If bed bugs are not thoroughly taken care of, it can lead to a cycle of them returning.
-Homeowners who want a job done quickly and efficiently—or who have struggled to eradicate their infestation fully—should hire one of the best beg bug exterminators (such as Orkin or Terminix) to take care of the infestation.
+Individuals who want a job done quickly and efficiently—or who have struggled to eradicate their infestation fully—will want to hire one of the best beg bug exterminators (such as Orkin or Terminix) to take care of the infestation.

 STEP 10: Prevent bed bugs from returning.

-To prevent bed bugs from returning, homeowners should inspect past hotspots at least once a week to check for bed bug eggs.
-They should also practice frequent cleaning methods, such as regularly dusting and vacuuming.
+To prevent bed bugs from returning, residents will want to inspect past hotspots at least once a week to check for bed bug eggs.
+They will also want to practice frequent cleaning methods, such as regularly dusting and vacuuming.

 Getting rid of bed bugs is a relatively simple process, but bed bugs’ persistence can make the infestation challenging to eradicate.
-If the above do-it-yourself methods are not working or additional bed bug bites appear on the skin, homeowners should call in a professional to help get rid of the problem for good.
+If the above do-it-yourself methods are not working or additional bed bug bites appear on the skin, the home’s residents will want to call in a professional to help get rid of the problem for good.